-How co-wash conditioners work their magic
+How do co-wash conditioners work their magic?

 Cleansing conditioners clean hair without the lathering effect of most shampoos, which results in less friction on the strand, and more overall slip.
 This makes them a great choice for drier hair types, as well as natural/super curly hair, as it gives a highly moisturized feel.

-What’s in a co-wash conditioner?
+What’s in co-wash conditioners?

 Most hair products, including co-wash conditioners, are jam-packed with nutrients, botanicals and even healthy hair extracts to make the absolute most of your locks.
-However, there are some co-wash conditioners that can contain silicone, and can be harder to rinse out.
-If you have a normal hair type, it is better to alternate with a regular clarifying shampoo and conditioner at least twice a week to rid hair of any product buildup.
+However, there are some co-wash conditioners that can contain silicone and can be harder to rinse out.
+If you have a normal hair type, it is better to alternate with a regular clarifying shampoo and conditioner at least twice a week to rid the hair of any product buildup.

-How often should I co-wash?
+How often should I use co-wash conditioners?

-Can anyone co-wash?
+Can anyone use co-wash conditioners?